o3de/o3de.org/content/docs/user-guide/features/gems/reference/script-canvas.md

 ---
-description: ' Use the Script Canvas gem to enable the use of Amazon Lumberyard''s Script Canvas editor. '
+description: ' Use the Script Canvas gem to enable the use of Open 3D Engine''s Script Canvas editor. '
 title: 'Script Canvas Gem'
 ---